LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: RESULTS

-Finally, to evaluate the impact of \ac{GW} placement from a high-level performance perspective, we reuse the ns-3 LoRaWAN environment introduced in step (3) of Figure~\ref{fig:rt_ns3_lorawan} and assess the \ac{PDR} with the optimized \ac{GW} positions for a sensitivity threshold of $\rho = -90$\,\si{dBm}.
-In this scenario, we assume that each \ac{ED} transmits $1000$ packets to the \acp{GW}, with an \ac{SF} equal to 7 and a simulation time for each channel of $600$ seconds.
-Therefore, for each channel model, we have the average \ac{PDR} across all \acp{GW}, depicted in Figure~\ref{fig:avgpdr_per_channel}.
+In the third set of evaluations, to evaluate the impact of \ac{GW} placement from a high-level performance perspective, we reuse the ns-3 LoRaWAN environment introduced in step (3) of Fig.~\ref{fig:rt_ns3_lorawan} and assess the \ac{PDR} with the optimized \ac{GW} positions for a sensitivity threshold of $\rho = -90$\,\si{dBm} across 10 realizations.
+For environments with grids 1 and 2, we assume that each \ac{ED} transmits 1000 and 1040 packets, respectively, to the \acp{GW}, using \ac{SF} 7 and a simulation time of 600 seconds per channel.
+This configuration results in an airtime of $T_{\text{airtime}} = 0.1$\,\si{s} and a packet rate of $\lambda = 1.67$ \si{packets/s}, resulting in an offered traffic of $L=0.167$.
+Therefore, for each channel model (in both grid patterns), we have the average \ac{PDR} across all \acp{GW}, depicted in Fig.~\ref{fig:avgpdr_per_channel}, and numerically described in Table~\ref{tab:pdr_time_results} with a confidence interval of 95\%.

-The average \ac{PDR} shown in Figure~\ref{fig:avgpdr_per_channel} highlights the impact of channel modeling on high-level metrics for network planning.
-For site-specific channel models, the results are pessimistic, as these models explicitly account for scattering effects in the simulations.
-This leads to increased attenuation of the transmitted signal from the \ac{ED} to the \ac{GW}, resulting in an average \ac{PDR} below 60\%.
-In contrast, site-independent channel models yield more optimistic results for network planning, with each model achieving an average \ac{PDR} above 73\%.
+The average \ac{PDR} shown in Fig.~\ref{fig:avgpdr_per_channel} highlights the impact of channel modeling on high-level metrics for network planning.
+For site-specific channel models in the Etoile scenario, the results are pessimistic, as these models explicitly account for scattering effects in the simulations.
+This leads to increased attenuation of the transmitted signal from the \ac{ED} to the \ac{GW}, resulting in an average \ac{PDR} below $45\%$.
+In contrast, site-independent channel models yield more optimistic results for network planning, with each model achieving an average \ac{PDR} above $52\%$.
+For the experiments using grid pattern 2, the optimistic results also remain when we use the site-independent channels.
+However, the first difference is related to the use of site-specific channels from Sionna, which, in this case, presented an average \ac{PDR} similar to the site-independent channels.
+This similarity can be attributed to the level of detail implemented in the ray tracer.
+As a consequence, in relatively simple scenarios, with fewer buildings and scattering events, such as the Street Canyon case, the path gain results from the Sionna \ac{RT} model closely resemble those obtained from site-independent channel models.
+For the \ac{PDR} using an environment with \ac{WI} channels, the performance remains similar.
+Overall, these results immediately suggest potential hidden problems in network planning, since the choice to use site-independent channel models may conceal serious issues in network environments close to the real-world.
+Thereby, the use of more realistic \ac{RT}-based channels can show that \ac{LoRaWAN} networks can lose more than half of their packets during communication.
+This observation reinforces the need to perform network simulations that account for the specific environment in order to improve the fidelity of performance results in the early phases of network deployment, intended to adopt complementary multi-objective optimization considering other parameters of the network, such as different \acp{SF}, energy metrics, and transmission power.